saniazeb97/saniazeb97/README.md

-# Sania Zeb - Artificial Intelligence Engineer👋
+# Sania Zeb - Artificial Intelligence Engineer

 I help turn raw data and AI ideas into working, deployed systems — from LLM-powered chatbots and RAG pipelines to real-time computer vision on edge devices.
 3 years building production AI systems, with a peer-reviewed publication in medical AI.